bramtayl/LightQuery.jl/test/src/index.md

 # LightQuery.jl

-For performance with working with arbitrary structs, explicitly define public `propertynames`.

 For an example of how to use this package, see the demo below, which follows the tutorial [here](https://julia-data-query.readthedocs.io/en/latest/index.htm;).